Gall wasp: Types

 Most species of gall wasps live as gall-formers on oaks.
-One of the most well-known is the common oak gall wasp (Cynips quercusfolii), which induces characteristic, 2-cm in diameter, spherical galls on the undersides of oak leaves.
+One of the best-known is the common oak gall wasp (Cynips quercusfolii), which induces characteristic, 2-cm in diameter, spherical galls on the undersides of oak leaves.

 These turn reddish in the fall and are commonly known as oak apples.
 Light lentiform galls on the undersides of the same leaves are induced by Neuroterus quercusbaccarum; darker ones with bulging edges are formed by Neuroterus numismalis.
 Also striking are the galls of Cynips longiventris, which likewise can be found on the undersides of leaves, and are recognizable for their spheroidal shape and irregular red streaks.
 The oak potato gall wasp (Biorrhiza pallida) has round galls that grow to about 4 cm.
 These are known colloquially as oak potatoes.
 The latter type of gall is induced by this type of wasp not on the leaves, but on the roots of the oak.
 On the buds of young oak twigs, one can often find the hard-shelled galls of Andricus kollari and Andricus quercustozae.
 Galls do not cause significant harm to oak trees.

-The galls of the rose gall wasp (Diplolepis rosae) are also distinctive and are known as bedeguars or robin's pincushions.
-These are found on the shoots of dog roses and have a length of up to 5 cm with red, long-haired outgrowths.
-Inside the galls are several chambers, which may be occupied by larvae.

-Subfamilies
+Evolution

+External phylogeny

+The external phylogeny of the Cynipidae is based on Peters et al 2017.
+The Apocrita is within the "Sawflies" which are shown separately for simplicity here.

+Internal phylogeny

+The internal phylogeny of gall wasps in the cladogram is based on the molecular phylogenetic analysis of Hearn et al. 2023.

+Taxonomy

-There are two subfamilies, one extinct and one extant:
+The Cynipidae contains two subfamilies, one extinct and one extant: